Andrea180904/Big_Data/README.md

   then using `git add` and `git rebase --continue` before pushing.

 ## 8. My Setup Notes
-At the beginning I had never run Kafka locally, so I learned:
+At the beginning we never run Kafka locally, so we learned:

 - how to start Kafka and Zookeeper with Docker Compose,
 - how client configuration (bootstrap servers, listeners, advertised listeners)